VicenteSebastianAlvarezOlvera/HD2_ETL/README.md

 ### Automating data collection
 Once the data has been verified, we need to automate the data collection, which will allow us to track the data.

 A dag was set up to run every 10 minutes using [Apache Airflow](https://airflow.apache.org/).
+This way, we are able to track consistenly the main changes in activity, while mantaining a balance of valuable information and space used

 ### Working on the dashboard
 Now that some data has been collected, work on Power Bi was started.
 Given that a relationship was established between the `Planet_data` and the rest of the tables, the labels can be set with the name of the planets, instead of their ids.

+We will need to add some measures to calculate some missing values, or add certain conditions for specific graphs

 Using the already available data, I was able to create the following graphs: